 St Teresa was a Spanish noblewoman who dedicated her life to the Catholic church and she is very important to the history and culture of Avila.

 If you’re interested in visiting this church, entry is free of charge and there is a small museum in the basement where you can learn a bit more about St Teresa.

-Make the final stop on your day trip to Avila be the main square of the city – the Plaza Marcado de Chico.
+Make the final stop of your trip to Avila be the main square of the city – the Plaza del Mercado Chico.
 This square looks like many others in Spanish cities from Córdoba to San Sebastián — it’s lined with cafes and has a number of where you can watch the hustle and bustle.

 Now is a great time of the day to grab something to drink, as well as a little snack.
 If you’re looking for a great option, consider heading to Mesón Gedos, a little bar just off the plaza.

 They have a bit of outdoor seating, great prices and include a generous tapa with a drink order – perfect for an authentic Spanish experience!